Window Vision Functions

 Parameters:

-• iterations – Number of dilation iterations to apply.
+• iterations (int) – Number of dilation passes to run.
 Defaults to 1.

 find_image(sub_image: ndarray[tuple[Any, ...], dtype[uint8]] | Image, rect: tuple[int, int, int, int] | None = None, confidence: float = 0.95, median_tolerance: int | None = None) list[tuple[int, int, int, int]][source]